The Synthetic Hilbert Additive Group Scheme: Introduction

-The first goal of this paper is to lift the degree-filtration on the integer-valued polynomials to the spectral setting, and hence give a spectral lift of the filtered Hilbert additive group scheme.
+The first goal of this paper is to lift the degree filtration on the integer-valued polynomials to the spectral setting, and hence give a spectral lift of the filtered Hilbert additive group scheme.
 The inspiration comes in two steps.
 Let us use the notation $\bT = \bZ[S^1]$ and $\bT_{\fil} = \tau_{\geq \bullet} \bT$.
 Firstly, we observe the equivalences

-the first one exhibited in \cite{Toe20} and the second one is proven $p$-locally in \cite{moulinos2019universal}; we refine the latter to an integral equivalence in this paper.
+the first one exhibited in \cite{Toe20} and the second one is proven $p$-locally in \cite{moulinos2019universal}; we refine the latter to an integral equivalence in Proposition~\ref{prop:toen_Z_ZS1_Z_is_IntZ}.
 Secondly, we observe that the Postnikov filtration on $\bZ[S^1]$ coincides with its even filtration\footnote{We issue a warning for a potential pitfall here.
 While it is true that

 the even filtration on $\bZ^{S^1}$ does not coincide with its Postnikov filtration.
 Instead, the even filtration on $\bZ^{S^1}$ coincides with its trivial filtration.}.
 Inspired by these two facts, we replace all instances $\bZ$ with $\bS$ and switch from Postnikov filtrations to the even filtration, and make the definitions